Siarhei Satsuk

 Freelance:

 Belarusian journalist Siarhei Satsuk is serving a prison sentence of eight years after being convicted in October 2022 on charges of taking a bribe, inciting hatred, and abusing power or authority.
-Satsuk, the chief editor of the independent Yezhednevnik news website, was first arrested in March 2020 and then released the next month.
+Satsuk, the chief editor of the independent Yezhednevnik news website, was first arrested in March 2020 and released the following month.
 He was detained again in December 2021.

 On March 25, 2020, officers of the State Control Committee, which oversees the country’s financial investigations, detained Satsuk, according to news reports and Barys Haretski, deputy head of the Belarussian Association of Journalists (BAJ), who spoke to CPJ in a phone interview.
+Officers also searched Yezhednevnik’s offices and seized documents, according to a report by the BAJ, an independent advocacy and trade group operating from exile.

-Officers also searched Yezhednevnik’s offices and seized documents, according to a report by the BAJ, which was shut down by the government in 2021 but still operates on an unofficial basis.
-On March 31, the State Control Committee opened a criminal case against Satsuk, accusing him of accepting a bribe of $5,000, according to Belarusian human rights organization Viasna, which continues to operate in the country unofficially.
+On March 31, 2020, the State Control Committee opened a criminal case against Satsuk, accusing him of accepting a bribe of $5,000, according to banned Belarusian human rights organization Viasna.

 Satsuk was released in April 2020, according to BAJ.
 However, he was detained again on December 8, 2021, after having his home searched and being taken for questioning to the Belarusian Investigative Committee in connection with the 2020 bribery case, according to multiple news reports.
-Belarusian authorities blocked Yezhednevnik’s website the same day, those reports said.
+Belarusian authorities blocked Yezhednevnik’s website on the same day, those reports said.

 On June 9, 2022, BAJ reported that Satsuk had been charged with inciting hatred under Article 130, Part 2, of the criminal code, and abuse of power or official authority under Article 426, Part 2, of the code.
 BAJ reported that authorities had not disclosed any information about the new charges.

-On October 26, the court found Satsuk guilty of taking a bribe, inciting hatred, and abusing power or authority, and sentenced him to eight years in jail, according to media reports and a statement by BAJ.
+Satsuk’s trial began on September 23, 2022, at the Minsk City Court, according to Viasna.
+On October 26, the court found Satsuk guilty of taking a bribe, inciting hatred, and abusing power or authority, and sentenced him to eight years in jail, according to media reports and a statement by the BAJ.

 The court also fined Satsuk 16,000 Belarusian rubles (US$6,360) and banned him from holding certain positions for five years after his release from prison, according to those reports.
 In addition, the court ordered Satsuk to pay 12,384 Belarusian rubles (US$4,930) in compensation, the reports said.

-Aliaksandr Satsuk denied the bribery allegation against his brother, calling it “lies and nonsense” in an interview with the U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty
+Aliaksandr denied the bribery allegation against his brother, calling it “lies and nonsense” in an interview with the U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty